-15. PROFESSIONAL DEVELOPMENT FOR NON-INSTRUCTIONAL HIGH SCHOOL STAFF dual credit programming with release time to attend professional development sessions offered by the College.
-The College will confer with the School Administration to schedule the professional development sessions to the extent that session logistics allow.
+15. PROFESSIONAL DEVELOPMENT FOR NON-INSTRUCTIONAL HIGH SCHOOL STAFF

+The School District will provide School staff responsible for providing guidance to students on courses yielding dual credit, enrolling students into dual credit courses or any other facet of responsibility related to dual credit programming with release time to attend professional development sessions offered by the College.
+The College will confer with School District and School Administration to schedule the professional development sessions to the extent that session logistics allow.
 The professional development sessions will include topics on issues impacting students taking dual credit college level courses while in high school, such as selecting courses leading to the student's goal, implications of taking college courses, and transferability of courses to upper level institutions for specific academic programs and degree applicability.
 The workshop will include terminology, career guidance, and resources similar to that used by the College Advisors.
 The intent of the sessions is for the School staff to provide structured guidance to students and their parents regarding decisions students will make that impact their college experience and accumulation of semester hours.
 Sessions may be delivered in either face to face or online formats.
-Periodic update sessions and will work with the School to identify the times for the sessions.
+Periodic update sessions may be required.
+Staff from the Colleges and the Alamo Colleges District will deliver the sessions and will work with the School District to identify the times for the sessions.